 There are many benefits of working with a qualified, licensed builder when building a new home.
 It’s safe to say that building a new home – possibly one of the biggest investments you’ll make in your life – is one place that you want to be very careful about cutting corners.

-It’s true that the economic downturn has caused just about everyone to look for ways to save money.
+Everyone wants to find ways to save money.
 Whether it’s haggling for the best deal or even coupon clipping, there may be ways to save money with anything you buy.

 But what if you are planning to build a home?
 Should you just go for the best price, even if it involves you building the home yourself as an “owner-builder” or using an unlicensed contractor to run the job?
 Even though many people are shocked by the estimated costs for constructing a new home, using an unlicensed contractor or taking on the role of an owner-builder just because it’s the “best price” can prove to be both challenging and costly for the owner.